jhammer619/gedisimulator/README.md

     -maxIter n;       maximum number of iterations
-    -writeSimProg;    write progress of simplex to output -writeWaves name; write out final waveforms as HDF5 when using simplex
+    -writeSimProg;    write progress of simplex to output -writeWaves name; write out final waveforms as HDF5 when using simplex -nTriesAnneal n;  how many points do we try before stepping?
+    -itersFixedT n;   how many iterations for each T?
+    -kAnneal x;       Boltzmann constant for annealing
+    -tInitial x;A     initial annealing temperature
+    -muAnneal x;      damping factor for temperature
+    -tMinAnneal x;    minimum annealing temperature

 #### Initial estimates.
 Will search around this point
     -hOffset dx dy;   centre of horizontal offsets